nmemranhussain/ml_6314_A_1/README.md

-# DC Bikeshare Weather Impact Analysis
+# DC Bikeshare Weather Impact Analysis using Linear Regression

 This GitHub repository analyzes the impact of weather on bike-sharing in Washington, D.C., using linear regression models to predict bike usage based on weather variables like temperature and precipitation.
 It includes data preparation, model building, and visualization scripts.